LaunchYourVibe

 Desktop

-LaunchYourVibe C-02
+LAUNCHYOURVIBE C-02

 Thumb reach dictates nav placement.
 Bottom tabs stay in the natural grip zone on mobile.
 Sidebars use the screen width that desktop has to spare.
 Never swap them.